khrissianjoi/CA208/ComputerArchitecture.md

 ## Branch

 ### "Branch Delay Slot"
-The instruction in the delay slot is _always_ execute, whether the branch is take or not
+The instruction in the delay slot is _always_ executed, whether the branch is taken or not

 Reduces stalls.